Donor Banking Program

 Directed Donor Banking Program

 The UI Health Andrology Laboratory offers this program to patients who are interested in using a Directed Donor, such as a brother-in-law, a close friend, or other for assisted reproductive procedures.

 Directed Semen Donor Eligibility Requirements

-Directed (known) reproductive donors using the Andrology Sperm Banking Program must follow FDA requirements to prevent the transmission of relevant communicable disease agents.
+Directed (known) reproductive donors using the University Andrology Sperm Banking Program must follow FDA requirements to prevent the transmission of relevant communicable disease agents.

 The UIC Andrology Lab is responsible for the processing, storage, and distribution of semen from directed donors.
 Testing and screening are the responsibility of the donor/recipient.